new-age.

 Hyacinth - constancy -

-tells how a handsome youth, Hyacinthus, was
+mythology tells how a handsome youth, Hyacinthus, was loved by

-playing with and killed him.
-Flowers sprang from drops of his blood and so became
+with and killed him.
+Flowers sprang from drops of his blood and

-known as hyacinths. |
+so became known as hyacinths. |

 |